 A dress code is usually contained within the Staff Code of Conduct or handbook.
 Some are a detailed – list of “Do’s and Don’ts”, others prefer to have a more general framework.
 While much is common sense and many staff automatically follow reasonable practice without even realising it, it is important to have some clear parameters to enable inappropriate dress to be tackled.
+These include:

 The general parameters when thinking about dress codes are that: